offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Introduction/Labels_TOPIC
 ```

-The following sub-sections gives a overview of the main Kubernetes resources and example manifests.
-All manifests, regardless of the resource require the following fields...
+The following sub-sections gives a overview of kinds and example manifests.
+All manifests, regardless of the kind, require the following fields ...

+ * `apiVersion`: API version.
+ * `kind`: Class of object (kind).
+ * `metadata.name`: Name of object.

 ```yaml
 apiVersion: v1